 Depending on the airport, you’ll need to remember to pay online or by phone, by the deadline of midnight the next day -- or within 24 hours at Birmingham.

-If you forget, you’ll receive a fine.
+But if you forget to pay on time, you’ll receive a fine.
 These vary between airports but can range from £80-£100 and are reduced if paid within 14 days.

 We previously reported that the legal basis for these fines has been challenged.